adafruit/circuitpython-weekly-newsletter/_posts/2018-10-02-python-digikey.md

 Melbourne MicroPython Meetup - A monthly meetup for MicroPython Enthusiasts, [slides and more.](https://melbournemicropythonmeetup.github.io/)

+Adafruit CircuitPython Weekly for October 1st, 2018 [video](https://youtu.be/tJKiOKt9Q18)

+PyDev of the Week: Jacqueline Kazil [via Mouse vs Python](http://www.blog.pythonlibrary.org/2018/10/01/pydev-of-the-week-jacqueline-kazil/)

 ## CircuitPython Libraries!

 CircuitPython support for hardware continues to grow.
 We've recently added a number of new libraries including the [VEML6075](https://github.com/adafruit/Adafruit_CircuitPython_VEML6075) and the [HTU21D-F](https://github.com/adafruit/Adafruit_CircuitPython_HTU21D).
 As we continue to add more libraries and update current ones, we're going to be keeping you up to date on the state of the CircuitPython libraries!

 The total number of CircuitPython libraries is 109!

 ## New Learn Guides!